cldf-datasets/gramadapt/rationale/OS7.md

 This question and possible answers are the same as in the question EA031 in The Ethnographic Atlas (Gray 1999; Murdock et al. 1999).
-Variable EA031 can be found in D-PLACE (Kirby et al. 2016; 2018b; see [https://d-place.org/parameters/EA031](https://www.google.com/url?q=https%3A%2F%2Fd-place.org%2Fparameters%2FEA031&sa=D&sntz=1&usg=AOvVaw0_Ma1E__Q74oDp1jMjUwtV)).
+Variable EA031 can be found in D-PLACE (Kirby et al. 2016; Kirby et al. 2018; see [https://d-place.org/parameters/EA031](https://www.google.com/url?q=https%3A%2F%2Fd-place.org%2Fparameters%2FEA031&sa=D&sntz=1&usg=AOvVaw0_Ma1E__Q74oDp1jMjUwtV)).